PABLO IS YOUR ELECTRONIC CUSTOMS STAMP FOR VAT REFUND (DETAXE) IN FRANCE:

 Different companies have different requirements.
 For example:

 Galeries Lafayette – In September 2017 when I did my VAT claim at Galeries Lafayette Paris Haussmann, I noticed that they now process the VAT refund in-house.
+We had to show our passport (or a copy of the information page).
+Their VAT refund staff prepared the Electronic Tax Free Form which included our credit card details.
 I was provided with a Customer Copy of their Summary of Tax Refund Form.
+At the airport, I scanned the Tax Free Form barcode at a PABLO machine and it was verified.
+As it was validated, it was not necessary to send any documents back to Galeries LaFayette.
 At the end of October the refund was credited to my credit card account.

 Before mailing the form back to the VAT company, you tear off the perforated bit at the end of the VAT form.
 This is your copy of the VAT document.
 It has your VAT form ID no. which is necessary if you need to track your VAT refund.

 Printemps – Will give you the original invoices together with your VAT form.
 The invoices must be returned with the VAT form.

 Shops that provide cash machine generated VAT forms – Some shops don’t bother completing your details so you need to ensure that your name, address, passport number are on the form.
 Also make sure that your credit card number is included and that you have signed the form.